magiclen/rocket-include-handlebars/README.md

 * `handlebars_response!` is used for retrieving and rendering the file you input through the macro `handlebars_resources_initialize!` as a `HandlebarsResponse` instance with rendered HTML.
 When its `respond_to` method is called, three HTTP headers, **Content-Type**, **Content-Length** and **Etag**, will be automatically added, and the rendered HTML can optionally be minified.

 Refer to `tests/index.rs` to see the example completely.

+In order to reduce the compilation time, files are compiled into your executable binary file together, only when you are using the **release** profile.

 ## License